 ShipBob’s 3PL services include access to tech-enabled inventory management capabilities.

 From the ShipBob dashboard, you can identify slow-moving stock along with fast-moving stock, storage costs, your carrying costs, inventory days on hand, and more.
-Having this deep insight into stock makes it easy to outsource fulfillment while still maintaining control over supply chain decisions.
+Having this deep insight into stock makes it easy to outsource fulfilment while still maintaining control over supply chain decisions.

 This single source of truth for your orders and stock is a handy tool to have, especially for inventory planning.
-You can use the data found on ShipBob’s dashboard to further optimize stock levels and ensure you meet customer demand.
+You can use the data found on ShipBob’s dashboard to further optimise stock levels and ensure you meet customer demand.

 “ShipBob lets you manage your inventory while providing important data in a very digestible way.
 Another ShipBob integration I love is Inventory Planner.
 It saves me hours every week in Excel spreadsheets, and I can raise a PO in minutes when it used to take me hours.